mfkiwl/gnss-sdr-1pps/README.md

 <img src="B210_Board_annotated.jpg">

-The feedback loop control assumes and external frequency synthesizer feeds the B210 with a 10-MHz tunable output: at the moment only the Rohde & Schwarz SMA100A Signal Generator (and others compatible) is supported, tuned to an output power of -6 dBm.
+The feedback loop control assumes an external frequency synthesizer feeds the B210 with a 10-MHz tunable output: at the moment only the Rohde & Schwarz SMA100A Signal Generator (and others compatible) is supported, tuned to an output power of -6 dBm.